kth-competitive-programming/kactl/README.md

-# KACTL
+# UCF JV Hackpack

-This repo hosts KACTL, [KTH](https://en.wikipedia.org/wiki/KTH_Royal_Institute_of_Technology)'s ICPC team reference document.
+This repo hosts UCF JV Hackpack.
-It consists of 25 pages of copy-pasteable C++ code, for use in ICPC-style programming competitions.
+It consists of pages and pages of copy-pasteable C++ code, for use in ICPC-style programming competitions.

 See [kactl.pdf](./kactl.pdf) for the final, browsable version, and [content/](./content/) for raw source code.